rabbitmq/rabbitmq-website/site/tutorial-five-python.md

 --------------

-Messages sent to a `topic` exchange can't have an arbitrary `routing_key` - it must be a list of properties, delimited by dots.
-Properties are nothing more than simple words.
-A few valid routing key examples: `stock.usd.nyse`, `nyse.vmw`, `quick.orange.rabbit`.
-There can be as many properties as you like, up to the routing key limit of 255 bytes.
+Messages sent to a `topic` exchange can't have an arbitrary `routing_key` - it must be a list of words, delimited by dots.
+The words can be anything, but usually they specify some features connected to the message.
+A few valid routing key examples:
+"`stock.usd.nyse`", "`nyse.vmw`", "`quick.orange.rabbit`".
+There can be as
+many words in the routing key as you like, up to the limit of 255 bytes.

 Binding key must also be in the same form.
 The logic behind the `topic` exchange is similar to a `direct` one - a message sent with a